The Benefits of a Cloud-Based LIMS Over On-Prem

 Investing in a cloud-based LIMS removes this burden from your lab as it’s managed for you.
 By opting for a cloud-based LIMS, you can leverage secure cloud servers and benefit from encryption technologies for secure data access.

 QBench takes data security and compliance seriously.
 All data is transmitted over HTTPS, and we’re proud to be SOC 2 compliant.
-This means your lab will benefit from the best-in-class security standards we follow and can rest assured your data is safe.
+This means your lab will benefit from the best-in-class security standards we follow and can rest assured that your data is safe.
 QBench LIMS is also ISO 17025 compatible and HIPAA compliant.

 Speedy Deployment and Onboarding